SchierleLukas/big-data-engineering/README.md

     Ensure Docker and Docker Compose are installed and running.
 This command will build and start all of the containers, defined in the [`docker-compose.yml`](docker-compose.yml).

 3. **Access the Grafana Dashboard**
-    - Open `http://localhost:3000` in your browser to monitor anomalies.
-Use the default credentials `admin`/`admin` to log in.
+    - Open `http://localhost:3000` in your browser and use the default credentials `admin`/`admin` to log in.

 ## Implementation Notes